-- Agreeing to follow all federal and state laws
+- Compliance with Laws – Agreeing to follow all federal and state laws.

-- Reporting to the assigned parole officer according to instructions
+- Reporting Requirements – Regular reporting to the assigned parole officer as per instructions.

-- Adhering to the prohibition against possession or owning a firearm
+- Firearm Prohibition – Adhering to the prohibition against possessing or owning a firearm.

 How Can You Improve Your Chances of Parole in Texas?

-If you were convicted of a crime that includes the use of a deadly weapon, or if you were convicted of a violent, aggravated crime (3g offense), you will be required to serve 50 percent of your sentence before the parole board reviews your file.
+- Violent or Aggravated Crimes (3g Offenses) – If convicted of a crime involving a deadly weapon or a violent, aggravated crime (classified as a 3g offense), you are required to serve at least 50 percent of your sentence before the parole board reviews your file.

-- It’s possible to serve just 12-1/2 percent of a drug possession sentence in behind bars and serve the remainder in community supervision.
+- Non-Aggravated Crimes – For non-aggravated crimes, such as drug possession, parole eligibility can occur much sooner.
+In some cases, it’s possible to serve only 12-1/2 percent of a drug possession sentence behind bars, with the remainder under community supervision.

-- Inmates charged with a drug or alcohol offense who demonstrate their willingness to obtain necessary substance abuse rehabilitation may have a better than average chance of obtaining parole.
+- Substance Abuse Rehabilitation – Inmates charged with drug or alcohol offenses who demonstrate a commitment to obtaining necessary substance abuse rehabilitation may have an improved chance of obtaining parole.